This post contains affiliate links. If you use these links to buy something we may earn a commission.

 Support their independence

-We went to visit the boys’ godfather last summer while he was staying in a small town in Colorado.
+We went to visit the boys’ godfather several years ago while he was staying in a small town in Colorado.
 So much was within walking distance.
 Where we live in Austin is not walkable.
-It’s a mile down and then back up a big hill even to go to a corner store.
-And there isn’t much else at the bottom of the hill for my boys.
+It’s a mile down and then back up a big hill, even to go to a corner store.
 We try to empower their independence in other ways like asking what they might want to make for lunch or even if they’d like to cook dinner.
-Both boys took a cooking camp this summer and fell in love with cooking.
-(Yay!!!)
+(Both boys took a cooking camp this summer and fell in love with cooking.
+Yay!!!)

 Even if you have a young child, you can help them be more independent and accountable.
-Have your kids count the number of items they need to remember each day for school.
-We need to remember 4 things: backpack, lunch box, snack, and water.
+Have your kids count the number of items they need to remember for each day of school.
+When our boys were young, they needed to remember 4 things: backpack, lunch box, snack, and water.
 Think your kids are too young to do this?
 We started at age 4.
-It was a tip from one of our pre-school teachers and it’s been a big help over the years.
-We ensure we’re actually ready to leave and the boys start learning accountability and responsibility.
-It helps you and builds confidence–win-win!
+It was a tip from one of our preschool teachers and it was a big help over the years.
+We were actually ready to leave the house and the boys started learning accountability and responsibility early on.
+It helps you and builds their confidence–win-win!

 Chores = Screen Time

 You might need to break the habit of kids spending loads of time on devices that might have happened during summer.
-I definitely more closely monitor their time on devices.
-Our trick is to require the most days our boys must earn screen time.
+During the school year, our trick is to require the most days our boys must earn screen time.
 What does that mean?
 Chores = screen time.
-We track their chores during the week and that can translate to little spurts of screen time each day or longer periods over the weekend.
+We track their chores during the week and that can translate to short moments of screen time each day or longer periods over the weekend.
 Bonus is that they don’t seem to complain as much about helping around the house!!

 Check in on their mental health

 One of the most important ways to set your kids up for success this school year is to check in on their mental health.
-The pandemic has been hard on kids’ mental health.
-Being separated from friends, struggling to deal with the stress of learning in a new format (remote learning isn’t for all kids), and feeling like they’re falling behind, as well as dealing with everyday challenges of life during a pandemic, all took their toll on children.
+The pandemic was hard on kids’ mental health.
+There are things like social media and all the pressures of school that simply didn’t exist in the same way when I was a kid.

 Check in on your kids.
-Pay attention to changes that you can’t account for (e.g., being stressed about a test is normal but is the stress you see more than that?).
-Give unconditional love, even though it can be hard with your own stress and to-do list.
-Small moments of encouragement go a long way.
+Pay attention to changes you can’t account for (e.g., being stressed about a test is normal but is the stress you see more than that?).
+Give unconditional love.
+Encourage in small and big ways.
+Remember that small moments of encouragement go a long way.

 Make sure you show you’re open to talking and being supportive the way your child needs.
 Talking, encouraging feeling a full spectrum of feelings (i.e., it’s not only about gratitude and joy), and simply spending time together during things like family meals can make a difference.

-And know when you might need to talk to a professional.
-Recognize that it might also take a while to speak to a professional as waitlists are long right now.
+And know when you might need to involve a professional.
+Recognize that it might also take a while to speak to a professional as waitlists have been long since the pandemic.

 I’ve shared 7 ways to set your kids up for success this school year.
 What would you add?